- How is neuroblastoma treated?

 - As part of the treatment regimen (along with high-dose chemotherapy) before a stem cell transplant in children with high-risk neuroblastoma

 - To help relieve pain caused by advanced neuroblastoma

-Most often, the radiation is aimed at the tumor itself, but in some cases it may also target other parts of the body to reduce the risk of cancer spread.
+Most often, the radiation is aimed only at the tumor, but in some cases it may also target other parts of the body to reduce the risk of cancer spread.
 When radiation is aimed at the whole body, it is known as total body irradiation (TBI).